 - Bacterial and fungal diseases of the leaf, stem, and root.

 Snip the leaves and stems as they grow.
 Once the plants reach 6 inches tall, start cutting back the tops so they will branch out.
 Cut the plants back when they get out of control.

 - Plant in soil that drains

 - Purchase non-Gmo seeds or plants

 - Use a root starter like Miracle Grow Root Starter

 - Cut it back when it starts to flower

 Here’s my daughter’s Pesto Recipe.
-You can freeze this in 1/2 pint containers or whatever size you have on hand (be sure and leave room for the pesto to expand).
+Yes, you can freeze this in 1/2 pint containers, or whatever size you have on hand (be sure and leave room for the pesto to expand).

 Basil Pesto Recipe